A 501(c)(3) building the World Mental Health Curriculum

 Our approach

 Children don't learn to regulate emotions from a single lesson, any more than they learn to read from one.
-Our curriculum is delivered through worksheets, role-play, group activities, and dialogues, then reinforced over multiple years.
+Our curriculum is delivered through worksheets, role-play, group activities, and dialogues, so skills are practiced, not just explained.
 Pre- and post-assessment with validated psychometric instruments measures actual change.

 Module 01